bunchc/blog/_posts/2015-10-27-OpenStack-Summit-Tokyo---Day-1.md

 ![Signage](https://pbs.twimg.com/media/CSSUFAcUkAAhot3.jpg)

-Booksignings I've done in the past have lasted 10-15 minutes, and generally ran through a few hundred books in that time.
+Book signings I've done in the past have lasted 10-15 minutes, and generally ran through a few hundred books in that time.
 This time we came prepared, with what feels like 500+ books each day of the summit:

 ![So Many](https://pbs.twimg.com/media/CSSbrwQUwAAABfm.jpg)